RandomGenericUsername/dotfiles/src/common/modules/wallpaper-effects-processor/README.md

 - 🎯 **Type-Safe**: Pydantic models for all parameters
 - 📝 **Logging**: Integrated with dotfiles-logging module
 - 🎭 **Variant Generation**: Generate all effect variants automatically
+- 🚀 **Dynamic Registry**: Auto-discovery of effects - add new effects with just a decorator!

 ## Installation